didactek/deft-mcp2221/README.md

 # deft-mcp2221-i2c-gpio

-A Swift library for using the Microchip MCP2221A USB breakout adapter in I2C applications. and GPIO applications.
-Uses the deft-simple-usb library for pure-Swift usermode USB support on macOS or the libusb system library bridged to Swift on Linux.
+A Swift library for using the Microchip MCP2221A USB breakout adapter in I2C and GPIO applications.
+Uses the [libusb HID API](https://github.com/libusb/hidapi) system library bridged to Swift to interface with the drivers provided by the host OS.

 ## Overview

 This library provides
 - support for a USB-connected MCP2221A device communicating in its HID mode
 - deft-devices compatible implementation of I2C read/write/read-and-write, with clock stretching support provided by the adapter
-- uses deft-simple-usb for usermode access to the device
+- uses libusb/hidapi for usermode access to the device

 ## Requirements